Industry News

 “However, if a building has a frame structure, the height can be infinite as EPS panels will be coming in as filler materials,” he added.

 In 2011, the NHC established a factory in Mavoko, Machakos County, to manufacture EPS panels.
-The company has been using EPS technology in construction of residential flats across the country.
+The company has been using EPS technology in the construction of residential flats across the country.

 “We have also collaborated with other private investors across the country who have adopted the technology,” he said.